 Stop, rest and enjoy the gift of time.

-We in the UK have just been handed a gift.
+We have been handed a gift from the coronavirus.

 That gift is time.

 This Christmas went I gave someone I love a gift.
 They told me later in a text they didn’t like it.
 I felt upset.
 Kids can have an unthinking side to them like that.
 It’s fine.
 I changed it.
 All was fine.

 Now and then we are handed a gift we feel we don’t want because it interferes with our daily life.

 But sometimes a gift isn’t about us.
 It is also about respecting the giver.
 By accepting gifts we don’t want we are showing the giver how much we appreciate them.
 It also shows that they think about us enough to hand this gift to us.

 We have been given a gift from coronavirus and that gift sounded very much like, “You CANNOT leave your home for at least a month.
 If you do and we catch you we will find you and punish you.”